 Case Summary

-On February 21, 2020, the district court issued an order granting the defendants' motion to dismiss the claims brought against the State of Arkansas, the Board of Apportionment, and Board of Election Commissioners on the grounds of sovereign immunity, and further ordered the plaintiffs to produce additional evidence to support their alleged Section 2 violation.
+• On February 21, 2020, the district court granted the State’s motion to dismiss the claims against the State of Arkansas, the Board of Apportionment, and the Board of Election Commissioners as being barred by sovereign immunity.

 Case Library